MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 # Simplify complex conditionals using GitHub Copilot

-In this exercise, you use GitHub Copilot to analyze and simplify deeply nested conditional logic that mirrors real-world business rules.
-You'll work with two sample applications that reflect real-world scenarios:

-1. E-commerce pricing engine.
-2. Loan approval workflow.
+Conditional logic is often complex in business applications, especially in domains like e-commerce pricing and financial services.
+Deeply nested and complex conditionals can make code difficult to read, maintain, and test.

+In this exercise, you use GitHub Copilot to analyze code that contains deeply nested conditional logic, refactor the code logic, and then test the refactored code to ensure it works as intended.
+You use GitHub Copilot in Ask mode to gain an understanding of the code and explore options simplifying the logic.
+You use GitHub Copilot in Agent mode to refactor the code by extracting complex conditional logic into smaller, focused helper methods.
+By breaking down complex conditionals into smaller methods, you improve the maintainability and readability of the code.

 This exercise should take approximately **30** minutes to complete.